GobletQA/goblet/repos/logger/README.md

 # GobletQA Logger
-* CLI Logger for GobletQA repos
+* CLI and API Loggers for GobletQA repos